wins1ey/LibreSplit/README.md

 - Splits;
 - Auto Splitters;
 - Themes.

+All 3 directories will start empty, so you may want to download the [resource repository](https://github.com/LibreSplit/LibreSplit-resources/) first and clone it in `~/.config/libresplit/` before starting LibreSplit for the first time.

 A file dialog will then appear, asking you to select a Split JSON file (see [Split files](#split-files)).